 Alas, this dilemma can't be easily resolved.
 On one hand, we want developers to write neat and laconic code, so we must provide useful helpers and defaults.
-On the other hand, we can't know in advance which sets of options will be the most useful after several years of expanding the API.
+On the other hand, we can't know in advance which sets of options will be the most useful after several years of the API expansion.